 As any cyclist will attest, it can be a tough medicine.
 But I’m of the opinion that every such obstacle surmounted now, can only stand me in better stead for the future.

 On the 23rd June, I started early on my bike.
-It was the summer solstice.
+It was nigh on the summer solstice.
 Even at 5am, it was already uncommonly hot – the previous, truncated night I’d spent tossing and turning beside the biggest fan I could find.

 Because I wasn’t planning to venture far from home, my bike was as light as it could be: race wheels; new tyres; and even a cleaned cassette.
 I was in shorts and a T-shirt.
 If I was to be climbing hills, I couldn’t have done it any lighter.